kunalbhatia18/tabsSaver/README.md

 # Tabs Saver

-Tabs Saver is a simple Chrome extension that allows you to save and manage your browser tabs.
+Tabs Saver is a simple Chrome/Brave extension that allows you to save and manage your browser tabs.

 ## Features